MarioLFB/Revixa-frontend/README.md

 ### Site Owner Stories

-14. As the site owner, I want to restrict features to logged-in users to maintain privacy.
+14. As the site owner, I want to restrict features to logged-in users to maintain privacy(create posts and give likes).
 15. As the site owner, I want the site to be fully responsive for a smooth experience on all devices.
 16. As the site owner, I want a 404 error page for easy navigation if users encounter broken links.
 17. As the site owner, I want the user to have a confirmation prompt when an important action is performed.